 Phonathon 2014 is Underway!

-- PHONATHON: September 9th – September 25th - the calling times will be on Tuesdays and Thursdays.
+- PHONATHON: through September 25th; calling times will be on Tuesdays and Thursdays.
 We will be calling our friends, donor, and alumnae to raise funds for student support and scholarships.
 If you receive any financial assistance via scholarships, it is IMPERATIVE that you volunteer so we can continue to raise the funds to offer you that assistance.

 - Phonathon County Fair Celebration Party: September 25th – (11:30 – 1:00) be prepared for games, prizes, food, and fellowship.
 The Phonathon Mascot will be announced at this event.

-Watch Connecting Community and your email for more details regarding the big events!
+Watch Connecting Community and your email for more details!

 For more information, please contact Malisa Pierce at Malisa.email@example.com.